calvinmetcalf/REVERDLE/README.md

 command line tool to find possible guesses based on a wordle pattern.

-Usage is `reverdle word pattern` with pattern being the emojis you get
+Usage is `reverdle word pattern` with pattern being the emojis you get.

+Words that are possible answers are printed in yellow.

 so if somebody posted the following pattern for the word "those":